lagoproject/atmospheres/README.md

 <!-- CONTACT -->
 ## Contact

-This library is mantained by H. Asorey (@asoreyh) for the LAGO simulation group.
+This library is mantained by [H. Asorey](@asoreyh) for the LAGO simulation group.
 Atmosheric instantaneous profiles need large storage and were not included in this public repository, but are available upon request.
 Please don't hesitate to [contact us](https://lagoproject.net/contact.html) for further requests or comments.

---
-@asoreyh for the @lagoproject